Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Safety and Security Risk Assessment

 \tikzstyle{block} = [draw, fill= light-gray, rectangle, minimum height=2em, minimum width=22em] \tikzstyle{clause} = [draw, fill=white, rectangle, rounded corners, minimum height=1em, minimum width=5em] \tikzstyle{numbox} = [draw, fill=white, rectangle, minimum height=1em, minimum width=1em]

-The resulting list of hazards and associated risk ranking is used as an input to the second phase focused on the allocation of safety functions to protection layers.
-This phase deals only with hazards that exceed a threshold risk rank that an organization is willing to accept.
-For each hazardous scenario, there is a Target Mitigated Event Likelihood (TMEL) measure that is defined based on the risk rank.
-The purpose of this phase is to check if the TMEL is met with existing protection layers.
-If not, an additional protection layer is recommended, often in the form of a new Safety Instrumented Function (SIF) with a predefined Safety Integrity Level (SIL) to cover the gap to the TMEL.
-Risk Matrix, Risk Graph, and Layer Of Protection Analysis (LOPA) are the most commonly used methods in this phase \cite{Gruhn2006}.

 The third phase is the development of the Safety Requirements Specification (SRS), which documents all the functional and timing requirements for each SIF.
 The fourth phase is the detailed design and engineering.
 Phases 5 to 8 are concerned with system installation and commissioning, operation, modification, and decommissioning.
 Phase 2 is where the CPS control and safety systems are considered in the risk assessment process.
 Therefore, we study this phase in depth in this paper.
 Since LOPA is the predominant approach for this phase, we limit our discussion to LOPA methodology.
 Other approaches could be adopted in a similar way.

 The underlying assumption in LOPA analysis is that all protection layers, including the new SIF, are independent.
-This means that any failure of any protection layer is independent of the failure of other protection layers.
 In other words, if one layer failed, this does not increase or decrease the likelihood of failure of the other layers.
 This assumption simplifies the mathematical analysis significantly, as it allows the multiplication of individual probabilities to obtain the required joint probability.
 The simplicity of LOPA calculations is probably one of the key reasons behind its widespread adoption by industry.
-Unfortunately, when cybersecurity is considered as a potential failure in LOPA analysis, the independence assumption between the control and safety systems no longer holds, as explained in the next section.
+Unfortunately, when cyber security is considered as a potential failure in LOPA analysis, the independence assumption between the control and safety systems no longer holds, as explained in the next section.